nyu-software-engineering/python-package-exercise/instructions.md

 Include a [badge](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/adding-a-workflow-status-badge) at the top of the `README.md` file showing the result of the latest build/test workflow run.

 Include the names of all teammates as links to their GitHub profiles in the README.md file.

+Include a link to your package's page on the PyPI website.